rosehartman/frog-trap/trap_model_manduscript.md

 To apply this to actual populations, we would need a more precise understanding of habitat selection and variation of environmental characteristics across the landscape.
 If conditions in habitat patches vary independently of one another (due to local anthropogenic disturbance, residence of a mobile preditor, or microclimatic differences) then some patches that are slight ecological traps on average may buffer the population from bad years in the source and contribute positively to overall population persistence.
 However, correlation between environmental states in the two patches as shown in figure 4 will decrease the effectiveness of this strategy, similar to the effect of temporal correlation found by Armsworth and Roughgarden (2005) .
 In real systems, there are multiple factors affecting survival, some of which will be correlated between patches and some of which will be independent, resulting in a dispersal-growth rate curve somewhere in between perfect independence and perfect autocorrelation.

 The cues used in habitat choice will be the most important part of calibrating this model to actual populations.
 As we have shown above, the effect of preference for low-quality habitat on a metapopulation is highly dependent on how strong the preference for that habitat is.
-Predation risk is often an important part of amphibian ovipostion site selection (reviewed in Blaustein 1999), but because Cascades frogs have not evolved with fish, and because fish may reduce the prevalence of aquatic insect predators (Pope et al. 2009), a lake with fish may appear to have lower predation pressure than it actually does.
+Predation risk is often an important part of ovipostion site selection (reviewed in Blaustein 1999), but because Cascades frogs have not evolved with fish, and because fish may reduce the prevalence of aquatic insect predators (Pope et al. 2009), a lake with fish may appear to have lower predation pressure than it actually does.
 Other important cues used in ovipostion site selection include presence of conspecifics (which may correlate to low predation), presence of competitors, water quality, temperature, and hydroperiod of the pool (reviewed in Refsnider and Janzen 2010), which may or may not be more important than predation pressure  in determining larval survival.

 While our model demonstrates some dispersal to the high-predatoin patch maximizes metapopulation growth rate, the ammount of dispersal toward the low-predation patch is always greater.
 Therefore, if settlement cues in the high predation patch are much greater so that most or all individuals fall into this trap, it may be extermely detrimental.
-Also, in this model we have varied the environmental states in such a way that it is possible for the high-predation patch to have greater juvenile recruitment than the low-predation patch depending on the year type.
-However, if settling in a trap has such high fitness consequences that an individual in the trap is always worse off than the non-trap patch, such as total lack of juvenile recruitment, we would not expect any dispersal to the trap to benifit population growth rate.
+If settling in a trap has such high fitness consequences that an individual in the trap is always worse off than the non-trap patch, such as total lack of juvenile recruitment (100% predation line from Fig 1), we would not expect any dispersal to the trap to benifit population growth rate.

 Escape from ecological traps may occur via rapid evolution, phenotypic plasticity, or philopatry (Kokko and Sutherland.
 2001).
 Knowing whether any of these can occur may be key to managing populations in a changing environment.
 Identifying where ecological traps and undervalued resources may be key for managing declining populations (Gilroy and Sutherland 2007), and remediating these traps by removing settlement cues or improving habitat may be important management tools.